RootMyTV/RootMyTV.github.io/README.md

 `com.webos.app.iot-thirdparty-login` used in initial exploit, present on all webOS versions up until (at least) 3.x.

-When launching social login via LG Account Management this application accepts an argument called `server`.
+When launching social login via LG Account Management, this application accepts an argument called `server`.
 This turns out to be a part of URL that "web app" browser is navigated to.
-Thus, using properly prepared `launchParams` we are able to open an arbitrary web page (with the only requirement being it served over `https`) running as a system app that is considered by `LunaDownloadMgr` a "system" app.
+Thus, using a properly prepared `launchParams` we are able to open an arbitrary web page (with the only requirement being that it's served over `https`) running as a system app that is considered by `LunaDownloadMgr` a "system" app.